-Thesis statement = Claim + Supporting Points Claim: This part states the main idea of the essay, and tells your reader what you intend to convince them.
-For example, being a vegetarian is better than eating meat...
-Supporting Points: This part lists the major supporting points to be discussed in the body of the essay, and it tells your reader what they should expect to learn in support of your claim, and in what order.
-For example,

-Supporting Point 1: because it is healthier,

-Supporting Point 2: costs less,

-Supporting Point 3: and doesn't harm animals.
+Thesis statement = Claim + Supporting Points The claim states the main idea of the essay, and tells your reader what you intend to convince them.
+For example, Claim: Being a vegetarian is better than eating meat...
+The supporting points in the thesis are the major points to be discussed in the body of the essay, and they tell your reader what they should expect to learn in support of your claim, and in what order.
+Mailing Address: Campus Box 204 | P.O.
+Box 173363 | Denver, CO 80217 For example, Supporting Point 1: because it is healthier, Supporting Point 2: costs less, Supporting Point 3: and doesn't harm animals.